Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-default-views.md

 ## When Default Views aren't enough
 The default Analytics Views return all the specified data in a VSTS team project.
 They work well for customers with smaller accounts.
 With larger accounts, the amount of data may be simply too much for Power BI to load.

-**If the default Analytics Views do not meet your needs**, you can create your customized Analytics Views to fine-tune the data, fields, and history returned to Power BI.
+**If the default Analytics Views do not meet your needs**, you can create your customized Analytics Views to fine-tune the records, fields, and history returned to Power BI.

 For more information on creating custom Analytics Views, read [Create & manage Analytics views](analytics-views-create.md).